-Every individual and every organisation is involved in making hundreds of decisions every day.
+Every individual and every organization is involved in making hundreds of decisions every day.
 The decisions we make are a reflection of our values and beliefs, and they are always directed towards a specific purpose.
-That purpose is the satisfaction of our individual or collective (organisational) needs.
+That purpose is the satisfaction of our individual or collective (organizational) needs.

 When we use our values to make decisions, we make a deliberate choice to focus on what is important to us.
 When values are shared, they build internal cohesion in a group.

-There are four types of values that we find in an organisational setting: individual values, relationship values, organisational values and societal values.
+There are four types of values that we find in an organizational setting: individual values, relationship values, organizational values, and societal values.

 Individual values reflect how you show up in your life and your specific needs-the principles you live by and what you consider important for your self-interest.
-Individual values include: enthusiasm, creativity, humility and personal fulfilment.
+Individual values include enthusiasm, creativity, humility, and personal fulfillment.

-Relationship values reflect how you relate to other people in your life, be they friends, family or colleagues in your organisation.
-Relationship values include: openness, trust, generosity and caring.
+Relationship values reflect how you relate to other people in your life, be they friends, family, or colleagues in your organization.
+Relationship values include openness, trust, generosity, and caring.

-Organisational values reflect how your organisation shows up and operates in the world.
-Organisational values include: financial growth, teamwork, productivity and strategic alliances.
+Organizational values reflect how your organization shows up and operates in the world.
+Organizational values include financial growth, teamwork, productivity, and strategic alliances.

-Societal values reflect how you or your organisation relates to society.
-Societal values include: future generations, environmental awareness, ecology and sustainability.
+Societal values reflect how you or your organization relates to society.
+Societal values include future generations, environmental awareness, ecology, and sustainability.

 EXPLORE YOUR VALUES: Take the free Personal Values Assessment